ros-navigation/docs.nav2.org/configuration/packages/configuring-route-server.rst

   ============== ========

   Description
     Angle threshold (rad).
 If angle > threshold, no smoothing is applied.
 This prevents unnecessary smoothing of largely straight segments caused by small differences or annotation error.
+2.9 rad is 166 deg, meaning it will not smooth for segments that are within 14 deg of straight anti-parallel.

 :costmap_topic: